- How do I access the event details page?

 - Event’s end: Date and time of the event’s end.

-- Begin of enrollment: Used to configure when the participant can sign up and interact with the app or other tools on the platform, as an application form.
+- Begin of enrollment: Sets when the participant can sign up and interact with the app or other tools on the platform, as an application form.

-- End of enrollment: Used to configure when the participant can no longer sign up and interact with the app or other tools of the platform.
+- End of enrollment: Sets when the participant can no longer sign up and interact with the app or other tools of the platform.

-- End of event access: Date in which the participant will no longer be able to access the event.
-In this case, he will return to the main page.
+- End of event access: Date on which the participants will no longer be able to access the event.
+In this case, they will return to the main page.

 Event Name and Address

 Change the initial name of the event or enter the address of the event, your geolocation, or the name of the space where it will take place in parentheses.
-In this way, the web will search automatically via Google Maps and add the location.
+The web will search automatically via Google Maps and add the location.

-The map will be replaced with a Virtual Lobby's URL once you have selected event mode: Online/Virtual
+The map will be replaced with a Virtual Lobby's URL if you have selected as the event mode Online/Virtual.

 Click here to learn more about the Virtual Lobby.